pyvista/pyvista/doc/user-guide/data_model.rst

 .. jupyter-execute::

    >>> simple_list = range(ugrid.n_points)
-   >>> ugrid.point_arrays
+   >>> ugrid.point_data

 Let's plot the point data.
-Note how this varies from the cell arrays plot; each individual point is assigned a scalar value which is interpolated across a cell to create a smooth color map between the lowest value at ``Point 0`` to the highest value at ``Point 9``.
+Note how this varies from the cell data plot; each individual point is assigned a scalar value which is interpolated across a cell to create a smooth color map between the lowest value at ``Point 0`` to the highest value at ``Point 9``.